gfund/Live-Code/README.md

 # Live Code
 The script in main.py allows you to write a code into a file name script then your language extension and then if the script is updated, your code will be run which makes restarting the code unneccessary which makes development easier.
+This only works with synchronous code currently.

 **Note: This has not been thorougly tested though conceptually it will work.**